 One of the most common ways that types of demons are classified in the study of demonology is by domain.
-When types of demons are classified by their domain, the demons are attributed to a specific activity such as mortal sin, knowledge, questionable behavior that some people may be prone to, or certain misfortunes, sicknesses, or addictions.
-Each demon within its domain has its tasks and abilities according to their authority, and each demon interacts with humanity in their unique way.
-Below are various ways that different Types of Demons have been classified by domain throughout the ages.
+When types of demons are classified by their domain, they attributed to a specific activity such as mortal sin, knowledge, questionable behavior that some people may be prone to, or certain misfortunes, sicknesses, or addictions.
+Each demonic entity within its domain has its tasks and abilities according to their authority, and each interacts with humanity in their unique way.
+Below are various ways that these dieties have been classified by domain throughout the ages.
 We also have a list of general demon names if that is what your looking for.

 What is a demon?